Traditional Swiss cuisine is more than chocolate and cheese. How many top Swiss dishes have you crossed off this list of regional favorites?

 Chocosuisse, the association of Swiss chocolate manufacturers, provides everything you wanted to know about Swiss chocolate.

 One could quite easily explore Switzerland traveling from cheese dairy to cheese dairy.
-Each Swiss region has its own types of cheese, and the diversity of products created from one single base ingredient – good Swiss milk – is quite astonishing, for example:
+Each Swiss region has its own types of cheese as part of its’ cuisine, and the diversity of products created from one single base ingredient – good Swiss milk – is quite astonishing, for example:

 - the soft and melting Vacherin cheese